micom-dev/micom/docs/_sources/index.rst.txt

 `Gibbons Lab <https://gibbons.systemsbiology.org>`_ at the `Institute for Systems Biology <https://systemsbiology.org>`_.

-`micom` allows you to construct a community model from a list on input COBRA models and manages exchange fluxes between individuals and individuals with the environment.
-It explicitly accounts for different abundances of individuals in the community and can thus incorporate data from 16S rRNA sequencing experiments.
+`MICOM` allows you to construct a community model from a list on input COBRA models and manages exchange fluxes between individuals and individuals with the environment.
+It explicitly accounts for different abundances of individuals in the community and can thus incorporate data from 16S amplicon sequencing or metagenomic experiments.
 It allows optimization with a variety of algorithms modeling the trade-off between egoistic growth rate maximization and cooperative objectives.

 Attribution
 -----------

-Micom is described in a `recent preprint <https://doi.org/10.1101/361907>`_ that you can cite.
+MICOM is published at https://msystems.asm.org/content/5/1/e00606-19.
-If you have any questions contact us at `oresendis (at) inmegen.gob.mx`.
-Thanks :smile:
+Please cite this article when referencing MICOM.

-To get an idea which assumptions and strategies `micom` uses we recommend to start with some background on the :doc:`methods <logic>`.
+To get an idea which assumptions and strategies MICOM uses we recommend to start with some background on the :doc:`methods <logic>`.

 Contents